injeti-manohar/AZ-104/Module6.md

 2. `Border Gateway Protocol (BGP)` to exchange routes between Azure and on-premises networks As we know BGP is a standard routing protocol used by internet and other autonomous systems.

+### NVA FOR HIGH AVAILABILITY

+NVA starts acting as a router.
+If traffic is routed through an NVA, the NVA becomes a critical piece of your infrastructure.
+Any NVA failures will directly affect the ability of your services to communicate.
+It's important to include a highly available architecture in your NVA deployment.

 So, A network gateway in your on-premises network can exchange routes with a virtual network gateway in Azure by using BGP.
 BGP